snaaleeye/eng114_dev_ops/readme.md

 - What are the four pillars of DevOps

-- Planning
+- Continuous Planning.
-- Sourcing
+- Continuous Integration.
-- Developing
+- Continuous Delivery.
-- Distributing
+- Continuous Operations.

 # Steps to set up vagrant/virtual box